 I’ve heard horror stories of people buying the RT only to realize it’s not going to run the needed legacy software, so Redmond needs to a better job of educating the public.
 All of the ads I see on TV only mention Surface, not Surface RT or Pro.

-I promptly lost my pen since there is no where to store it on the device, so now I use the trackpad or a external USB mouse.
+I promptly lost my pen since there is nowhere to store it on the device, so now I use the trackpad or an external USB mouse.
 Having a hole for the pen in the future version would be nice.
 Having a built in Cell modem would be nice too.

 This is the second iteration of Surface, I’d love to see Surface 3 be even slimmer and lighter, as well as see my favorite IOS apps be ported over to Microsoft.

 The Surface is the only tablet that can run Access natively and can quickly become the standard for corporate America, I hope it’s the golden ticket to making Microsoft a giant on par with Apple and Google.